albill/albill.github.com/_posts/2006-02-21-things-to-keep-you-awake-at-night.markdown

 ---
+author: admin
+date: '2006-02-21 17:24:19'
 layout: post
+slug: things-to-keep-you-awake-at-night
+status: publish
 title: Things to Keep You Awake at Night
-published: true
-meta: {}

-tags:
+wordpress_id: '692'
+categories:
 - Society
-type: post
-status: publish
 ---
 Could a small group engage in bioterrorism?
 You decide...